spbuksh/CuratedGalleries/Sources/CMS/Corbis.CMS.Web/CuratedGalleries/Shared/readme.txt

 ﻿
-This folder contains shared images
+It is special folder to work with curated galleries.
+This folder contains shared images.